zdharma-continuum/pm-perf-test/README.md

 arzzen/git-quick-stats.git
 ```

-Some of the plugins are rather regular e.g.: `Makefile`-based projects, like
+Some of the plugins are rather regular `Makefile`-based projects, like
 `arzzen/git-quick-stats.git`.
 The `atclone''`, `make''`, ice modifiers of
 Zplugin and `hook-build` tag of Zplug allow to install and use them.
 However
 they're problematic with `zgen`, which doesn't have such hooks.
 For it, instead